- Read More

 The hyponychium (cuticle) is found at the base of the nail and creates a transition zone from the skin to the nail allowing the nail to slowly move away from the matrix to the distal tip of the nail.
 At that point, the attachment to the nail is referred to as the eponychium.

 Nail injuries can occur to one or several of the points that the nail attached to the nail bed.
-The two most common injuries are partial avulsions of the nail and crush injuries.
+The two most common injuries are partial avulsions of the nail and compression or crush injuries.
 Bruising beneath the nail when associated with sports is called runner's nail.

 Causes and contributing factors